OrigamiDev-Pete/XIVCT/README.md

 # Final Fantasy XIV Collectable Tracker

-A one stop shop for all collectable gathering.
+A gathering assistant designed to help you with every aspect of collectable gathering.

+#### Free and open source